leoouma/qgis-training/README.md

 <a id="scope-services"></a>
 ## Scope of Services
-Datapolitan will be responsible for the following:
+Mapnovate will be responsible for the following:

-+ Designing and delivering the courses listed above on a date mutually agreed upon by Datapolitan and DOT at a location provided by the DOT Learning Center
++ Designing and delivering the courses listed above on a date mutually agreed upon by Mapnovate and DOT at a location provided by the DOT Learning Center
 + Hiring, managing, and compensation of instructors and training assistants for these courses
 + Any instructors other than Richard Dunks will be subject to approval by the DOT Learning Center
 + Providing all training manuals and any additional learning materials for each participant and a copy of the materials to the DOT Learning Center staff for their records